Li-Haoqing/COM/README.md

-# Click on Mask: A Labor-efficient Annotation Framework with Level Set for Infrared Small Target Detection
+# A Level Set Annotation Framework With Single-Point Supervision for Infrared Small Target Detection

-This is the official repository of the paper 'Click on Mask: A Labor-efficient Annotation Framework with Level Set for Infrared Small Target Detection'.
+This is the official repository of the paper 'A Level Set Annotation Framework With Single-Point Supervision for Infrared Small Target Detection'.

 ## Requirements